DigitalPublishingToolkit/NN09/md/10Rules.md

 that is tricky: take for example the fact that in Germany, residents without a German passport still don’t have the right to vote, despite living in the same community.
-Similarly, we can be as strict as we like in enforcing net neutrality, but other obstacles still remain, like being able to afford an internet connection and a computer, not to mention the different background skills and education needed to use the internet.
+Similarly, we can be as strict as we like in enforcing net neutrality, while other obstacles still remain, like being able to afford an internet connection and a computer, not to mention the different background skills and education needed to use the internet.